SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

             nersc$

 If everything ran successfully, you are ready to proceed.

-## If you get stuck, remove the stack

-If you run into unresolvable problems while following these lessons, the quickest action is to simply delete the entire stack and start over.
-Deleting a stack will not delete the Docker Compose file, or any files stored on the global filesystems.

-Delete the stack using `rancher rm --type stack YourStackName`, like so:

-    elvis@cori09:elvis-first-stack $ rancher stack ls
-    ID        NAME                STATE      CATALOG   SERVICES   SYSTEM    DETAIL    AVAILABLE UPGRADES 1st4644   elvis-first-stack   degraded             2          false
-    elvis@cori09:elvis-first-stack $ rancher rm --type stack  elvis-first-stack 1st4644
-    elvis@cori09:elvis-first-stack $ rancher stack ls
-    ID        NAME      STATE     CATALOG   SERVICES   SYSTEM    DETAIL    AVAILABLE UPGRADES elvis@cori09:elvis-first-stack $

-!!!
-Warning
-    When deleting in production, use caution.
-Deleting a stack will delete all containers, volumes and the Load Balancer (ingress) configuration.
-Data on the Global Filesystem will not be removed.

 ## Part 1: Ship your image from your laptop to the Spin Registry